-In the personal property and casualty insurance market, we compete principally on the basis of the recognition of our brands, the scope of our distribution system, price, the breadth of our product offerings, product features, customer service, claim handling, and use of technology.
-In addition, our proprietary database of underwriting and pricing experience enables Allstate to use sophisticated pricing to more accurately price risks and to cross sell products within our customer base.
+In the personal property and casualty insurance market, we compete principally using customer value propositions for each consumer segment.
+This includes different brands, the scope and type of distribution system, price and the breadth of product offerings, product features, customer service, claim handling, and use of technology.
+In addition, our proprietary database of underwriting and pricing experience enables Allstate to use sophisticated pricing algorithms to more accurately price risks and to cross sell products within our customer base.

-Our primary focus in using sophisticated pricing methods has been on acquiring and retaining profitable business.
-Our sophisticated pricing and underwriting methods use a number of risk evaluation factors.
-For auto insurance, these factors can include but are not limited to vehicle make, model and year; driver age and marital status; territory; years licensed; loss history; years insured with prior carrier; prior liability limits; prior lapse in coverage; and insurance scoring based on credit report information.
-For property insurance, these factors can include but are not limited to amount of insurance purchased; geographic location of the property; loss history; age, condition and construction characteristics of the property; and insurance scoring based on credit report information.
+The primary focus of our sophisticated pricing methods has been on acquiring and retaining profitable business.
+Sophisticated pricing and underwriting methods use a number of risk evaluation factors.
+For auto insurance, these factors can include but are not limited to vehicle make, model and year; driver age and marital status; territory; years licensed; loss history; years insured with prior carrier; prior liability limits; prior lapse in coverage; and insurance scoring utilizing certain credit report information.
+For property insurance, these factors can include but are not limited to amount of insurance purchased; geographic location of the property; loss history; age, condition and construction characteristics of the property; and insurance scoring utilizing certain credit report information.

-Allstate differentiates itself from competitors by focusing on the entire household and offering a comprehensive range of innovative product options and features through distribution channels that best suit each market segment.
-Allstate's Your Choice Auto® insurance allows qualified customers to choose from a variety of options, such as accident forgiveness, safe driving deductible rewards and a safe driving bonus.
+Allstate differentiates itself from competitors by focusing on the needs of the entire household and offering a comprehensive range of innovative product options and features through distribution channels that best suit each market segment.
+Allstate's Your Choice Auto® insurance allows qualified customers to choose from a variety of options, such as Accident Forgiveness, Deductible Rewards®, Safe Driving Bonus®, and New Car Replacement.
 We believe that Your Choice Auto insurance promotes increased growth and increased retention.
-We also offer a Claim Satisfaction GuaranteeSm that promises a return of premium to Allstate brand standard auto insurance customers dissatisfied with their claims experience.
-In addition, our Drivewise® program enables participating customers to be eligible for discounts and bonuses based on driving performance.
-We continue to enhance the program to improve the customer experience and value proposition.
+We also offer a Claim Satisfaction Guarantees feature that promises a return of premium to Allstate brand standard auto insurance customers dissatisfied with their claims experience.
 Allstate House and Home® insurance is our homeowners product that provides options of coverage for roof damage including graduated coverage and pricing based on roof type and age.
 Good Hands® Roadside Assistance is a service that provides pay on demand access to roadside services.

-Encompass's package policy simplifies the insurance experience by packaging a product with broader coverage and higher limits into a single annual household policy with one premium, one bill, one policy deductible and one renewal date.
-Esurance's DriveSenseTM program enables participating customers to be eligible for discounts based on driving performance as measured by a device installed temporarily in the vehicle.
-Esurance's DriveSafeTM program is designed to help parents coach teens on safe driving by providing customizable driving statistics and the ability to limit cell phone use while the car is in motion, all controlled by a device installed in the vehicle.
+Our Allstate branded Drivewise® and Esurance DriveSense® offerings are usage-based insurance programs that use an in-car device or a mobile application to capture driving behaviors and reward customers for driving safely.
+We are also testing additional features that extend the benefits of being connected beyond auto insurance pricing.
+The recently introduced Star Driver® program encourages an ongoing conversation about safe driving through an easy-to-use application to develop teens' confidence behind the wheel.
+The Esurance DriveSafe® program is designed to help parents coach teens on safe driving by providing customizable driving statistics and the ability to limit cell phone use while the car is in motion, all controlled by a device installed in the vehicle.